Start Your Washington LLC in just a Few Minutes

 Let Us Help You!

 - Single-Member LLC – The sole owner lists business income on the Schedule C section of a personal Form 1040.
-The IRS taxes the business like a sole proprietorship.
+The IRS taxes the business like a sole proprietor.

 - Special Election – Some multi-member LLCs elect to be taxed as an S-Corp by completing Form 2553.
 For some businesses, this may help members lower self-employment tax rates.

-Once you receive approval from the state and obtain an EIN number from the IRS, you should open a separate business bank account for your LLC.
+Once you receive approval from the state and obtain an EIN number from the IRS, you should open a separate bank account for your LLC.
+There are many benefits that come with opening a business bank account for your business entity, such as:

 - Simplifies accounting and bookkeeping for tax purposes, deductions, and in the event of an audit